 First thing after getting out of bed: Take 10 minutes to meditate!
 (There are many meditation tools and apps out there.
 Some of my favorites are Headspace and Buddhify.)
 A reassuring thought; even if you don’t manage to clear your head of thoughts for the entire 10min., you still get benefits; feeling grounded, at peace with yourself, and unhurried as you start the day.

-Now it is time to bring in the third step of our routine.
-We’re still setting an intention every morning, still going to meditate for 10 minutes and now we’ll also get our bodies moving!
+Now it is time to bring in the third step of our routine. you’re still setting an intention every morning, still going to meditate for 10 minutes, and now you’ll also get your body moving!